 Carly Walton wanted to start her own online music venture, and she turned first to a Facebook group for fellow piano instructors.
 They wanted to learn to teach online, and Carly decided to launch a beta membership site and mini-course.
 She sold the course in advance and taught as she went.

-Her course was doing well, but when the pandemic hit, there was a sudden urgency; everyone wanted to teach online.
-And Carly moved her community and course business to one platform, Mighty Networks, replacing the mixed bundle of software she was cobbling together before.
+Eventually, Carly moved her community and course business to one platform, Mighty Networks, replacing the mixed bundle of software she was cobbling together before.

 Creators know how crucial it is to have a thriving community where students are engaged, committed, and having fun along the way.